Waking Up with the House on Fire: Overview

-On the VH1 program Behind the Music, the narrator states, "Today, the band admits the album was a hurried and halfhearted effort."
-Some music insiders also feel that Culture Club and lead singer Boy George may have fallen victim to overexposure in both the British and American press by the end of 1984.
-Subsequently, Culture Club decided to change direction for the next album, From Luxury to Heartache (1986), by choosing a new producer in Arif Mardin and moving in a dance-oriented direction.

-In 2008, the album was re-released in Japan, as a special collector "mini-LP" edition (a CD in a cardboard sleeve (featuring booklets) as a miniature version of the original vinyl album).

-The album's cover can be seen in the 2008 film Sex and the City as part of Carrie Bradshaw's collection of LPs from the 1980s.

 Reception

 Reviews for Waking Up with the House on Fire have been fairly negative.
 In Smash Hits magazine, reviewer Tom Hibbert stated the album was "a disaster of mediocrity" and that the majority of the tracks were "a characterless stodge of bland blue-eyed soul, slouching rhythms, pedestrian horns and nonchalant vocals...".

 AllMusic's Lindsay Planer retrospectively rated the album two out of five stars.
 He noted that "overexposure in the media, the ever-changing tides and trends of pop music, and, quite frankly, a less than laudable collection of songs resulted in [the album] receiving a less than enthusiastic response."
 He also explained that it "was in no way aided by the irony-laden yet undeniable banality of the emphasis track [...], "The War Song"."
 However, he stated: "Two of the more interesting cuts are the vintage R&B "Crime Time" and the upbeat and soulful "Mannequin," blending Beach Boys-esque vocal harmonies with a distinctly Carolina beach and shag flavour."

 Robert Christgau rated it a B, stating: "Since I had even less use for the dismissive because-he-wears-dresses theory than for the ridiculous new-Smokey analysis, I could never figure out [Boy George's] means of commercial propulsion".
-He also stated that "this calls for concerted protest – which might be easier to whip up if the latest album weren't part three of more-of-the-same."
+He also stated the band's commercial decline "calls for concerted protest – which might be easier to whip up if the latest album weren't part three of more-of-the-same."